Nine Dead Greyhounds Found Buried Outside Trainer’s Home, 12 Others Forfeited

-Inspectors discovered the animals, buried in a shallow pit, on July 3, the Daily Mail reports.
-Authorities had visited the property under instruction from the Greyhound Welfare Integrity Commission, a regulatory body formed on July 1.
+Inspectors discovered the animals buried in a shallow pit, the Daily Mail reports.
+Authorities had visited the property under instruction from the Greyhound Welfare Integrity Commission, a national regulatory body.

 Along with the dead dogs, which were found in various stages of decomposition, inspectors seized 12 other greyhounds, still alive but seriously ill and suffering from neglect.

 “Some of them have such horrendous dental disease that you could actually smell the rotting in their mouths,” said chief inspector for RSPCA NSW, Andrew Clachers.
 “The compression sores and the condition they were in – it’s heartbreaking.

 “Some of the kennels were just hopeless.
 Inspectors had to open some with a hammer.
 They were rundown.
 They were not in a fit state.”

 The discovery was made the same week that former Premier Mike Baird banned greyhound racing in New South Wales two years earlier.

 The ban was originally instated when evidence of live baiting emerged throughout the state.
 Footage of “live piglets, possums and rabbits being used to ‘blood’ greyhounds,” ABC News reports, along with dozens of other dead dogs found in mass graves was enough to convince lawmakers to ban greyhound racing in New South Wales.